veryprofessionaldodo/Krita-UI-Redesign/README.md

-# Krita-UI-Redesign
+# Krita UI Redesign Plugin

-A plugin to overhaul Krita's UI.
+A plugin made to modernize the UI of Krita based on community feedback.